aureamunoz/hello-world-fwless/README.md

 # hello-world-fwless

 Simple pure java API rest.

-This project aims to showcase how to use Dekorate to deploy an application, build without a framework, on Kubernetes/Openshift.
+This project aims to showcase how to use [Dekorate](dekorate.io) to generate the Kubernetes MANIFEST (YAML resources) to build a container image of an application designed without a framework but based on Java classes only and deploy it easily next Kubernetes/Openshift.

-Please checkout each container platform from a separate branch.

-The following steps describe how to make a pure java API rest based on maven.
+The following steps describe how to create a maven project, configure it and add the needed maven dependency to develop a pure java API rest.

 1. Create a Maven project with an initial `pom.xml` file
 ```